Swall0w/slides/stapy39_20181114/PITCHME.md

 Example
 @snapend

-If you compute an image of MNIST on the model, it takes 487KFlops, 123KB on memory.
+If you compute an image of MNIST on the model, it takes

-When computing on GTX1080Ti, it'll take 0.046[ms], 0.00025[ms] on each step. #1
+- 487KFlops
+- 123KB on memory.

+On GTX1080Ti (#1), it'll take

+- 0.046[ms] in foward computing.
+- 0.00025[ms] in memory read and write.

-So, it'll compute an image in 0.046 micro second.
+So, total time is about 0.046 micro second.

 @snap[south-west span-100]
 @size[0.5em](1.
 GTX 1080Ti has computational ability of 10.6TFLOPs on FP32, data-transfer rate of 484GB/s!)